MarisaNicoleSloan/career-portfolio/blog-submenu/README.md

 ## Dynamic Routing System and Page Generation

-Route Configuration: Using React Router, I created a system for mapping content categories (e.g., /insurance/aetna/) to specific React components.
+- Route Configuration: Used React Router to create a system for mapping content categories (e.g., /insurance/aetna/) to specific React components.
 This allowed for dynamic page generation based on category-specific data fetched from GraphQL.
-Dynamic Pages: Designed dynamic routes using Gatsby’s Page Query to ensure that the content for each page was pulled directly from a data source (Firestore/GraphQL).
+- Dynamic Pages: Designed dynamic routes using Gatsby’s Page Query to ensure that the content for each page was pulled directly from a data source (Firestore/GraphQL).
 As new service pages were added, the route system would automatically handle them, keeping the site scalable.
-GraphQL API: Integrated GraphQL queries to ensure that every route was dynamically populated with the latest information, such as insurance plan details or treatment therapies.
+- GraphQL API: Integrated GraphQL queries to ensure that every route was dynamically populated with the latest information, such as insurance plan details or treatment therapies.
 This enabled better content synchronization and accuracy across the website.

 ### SEO Enhancements
 - Unique, Descriptive URLs: Worked on SEO-friendly URL structure (e.g., /insurance/aetna/) to make each page more easily discoverable by search engines and users.